renato-milano/FastAI/README.md

 # AI Chatbot with Groq - React App Skeleton

-This repository contains a skeleton for a React-based AI chatbot application using Groq.
+This repository contains a skeleton for a React-based (using Vite) AI chatbot application using Groq.
 It provides a minimal yet extensible structure to build a chatbot UI and integrate it with Groq's API for AI-powered conversations.

 ## Personal Customization Example
 <div align="center">